mmhanson/Basecamp/README.md

     * All data structures and algorithms are header-only.
     * All original code is public domain. `#include` them without licensing headaches or worry!
-    * All data structures and algorithms are written in strict C89 for maximum portability.
+    * All headers are written in strict C89 for maximum portability.
-    * All data structures and algorithms are strictly generic.
+    * All headers are strictly generic.
   * Lean and fast.
     * Only the most basic and useful operations are included in each header to minimize bloat.